Sam Wilson (Marvel Cinematic Universe): Early life and military service

-Helping Steve Rogers
+Helping Steve Rogers and becoming an Avenger

-In 2014, Wilson befriends Steve Rogers while jogging at Washington, D.C. and later helps him and Natasha Romanoff defeat Hydra.
+In 2014, Wilson befriends Steve Rogers while jogging in Washington, D.C., and later agrees to help him and Natasha Romanoff defeat Hydra.
 After receiving help from Maria Hill and Nick Fury, the trio travel to S.H.I.E.L.D.'s headquarters, the Triskelion, where they engage Bucky Barnes, who Hydra brainwashed and turned into the Winter Soldier, and Brock Rumlow.
 In the aftermath, Wilson offers to accompany Rogers in his mission to track down Barnes.

-New Avenger

-In 2015, Wilson attends the Avengers' party at Avengers Tower in New York City to report back on his progress in finding Barnes to Rogers.
+In 2015, Wilson attends the Avengers' party at Avengers Tower in New York City and reports back on his progress in finding Barnes to Rogers.
 Soon after, Wilson is recruited into the Avengers' new roster at the Avengers Compound alongside Wanda Maximoff, Vision, and James Rhodes.

 A few months later, Wilson has a brief altercation with Scott Lang outside the Compound, where Lang takes a device necessary for his own mission.
-Wilson, impressed by Lang, starts looking for him.
+Wilson, impressed by Lang, starts looking for him as a possible recruit.

 Sokovia Accords

 In 2016, Wilson accompanies Rogers, Romanoff, and Maximoff on a mission in Lagos to stop Rumlow from obtaining a biological weapon.
 While there, Wilson debuts a bird-shaped robotic drone he has nicknamed Redwing.
-Later, he becomes the first Avenger to oppose the Sokovia Accords, a new law requiring the Avengers to be supervised by the United Nations that Rogers opposes but Tony Stark supports.

-After Barnes is framed for a bombing in Vienna, Rogers and Wilson attempt to protect Barnes, only to be arrested.
-When the true perpetrator of the bombing, Helmut Zemo, sets Barnes loose on the Avengers, Barnes tells Rogers and Wilson about five other supersoldiers that he believes Zemo wants to unleash.
+Later, at the Compound, he becomes the first Avenger to oppose the Sokovia Accords, a new law requiring the Avengers to be supervised by the United Nations that Rogers also opposes but Tony Stark supports.
+Wilson accompanies Rogers and attends Peggy Carter's funeral.
+Afterwards, he learns that Barnes is being framed for a bombing in Vienna and informs Rogers and Sharon Carter.
+Rogers and Wilson attempt to protect Barnes, only to be arrested alongside the Black Panther, T'Challa.
+When the true perpetrator of the bombing, Helmut Zemo, sets Barnes loose to protect his own escape, Wilson attempts to catch Zemo but is unsuccessful.
+Later, Barnes tells Rogers and Wilson about five other supersoldiers that he believes Zemo wants to unleash.
 At Wilson's suggestion, Rogers calls Clint Barton to recruit Lang and retrieve Maximoff.
-In Germany, they face off against Stark's faction of Avengers, with Wilson and most of Rogers' team agreeing to stay behind and allow themselves to be captured so Rogers and Barnes can pursue Zemo.
-Wilson and the captured Avengers are incarcerated at the Raft prison, where Stark convinces Wilson to tell him where Rogers and Barnes went in exchange for Stark going alone.
-Sometime later, Rogers breaks his allies out of the Raft and they go into hiding due to violating the accords.
+At an airport in Germany, they face off against Stark's faction of Avengers - Rhodes, Romanoff, T'Challa, Spider-Man, and Vision.
+As Rogers and Barnes escape in a Quinjet, Wilson, Barton, Maximoff, and Lang are captured and incarcerated at the Raft prison, where they are met by Stark, who convinces Wilson to tell him where Rogers and Barnes went in exchange for Stark going alone.
+Sometime later, Wilson, Barton, Lang, and Maximoff are broken out of the Raft by Rogers.